cylc/cylc-admin/docs/proposal-spawn-on-d.md

 historical information, and pretending they succeeded is unnecessary - better force downstream tasks to carry on despite the upstream failure: use `cylc spawn` (to become `cylc set-outputs-completed`?).

+(Note I'm proposing `cylc spawn` - possibly renamed - as a way to force downstream tasks to carry on as if certain outputs had been generated.)

 ### CLI task globbing: